RflySim/doc/source/0_Start/WhatIsRflysim.rst

 1). **Ease of Use** .
 One-key installation and simulation in the Windows platform, which is convenient and easy to use for users to focus on algorithm development and test.

 2). **Distributed Structure** .
-As shown in Fig 2, the structure of RflySim platform is completely distributed.
+As shown in Fig. 0.2, the structure of RflySim platform is completely distributed.
 All applications in RflySim platform can run multiple instances in the same computer or multiple computers, and each application can receive other applications’ information through UDP network.
 The distributed structure is flexible and reliable for large scale UAV swarm simulation tests with vision.

 3). **UAV Swarm Simulation** .
 We provide interfaces to perform HIL/SIL simulations for multiple Pixhawk with computers in the same local area network.
 Mavlink communications through serial (Radio telemetry) or network (WIFI) to control Pixhawk by Simulink or C++ programs are also supported.